sferik/t-ruby/README.md

     gem install t

-To ensure the code you're installing hasn't been tampered with, it's recommended that you verify the signature.
-To do this, you need to add my public key as a trusted certificate (you only need to do this once):

-    gem cert --add <(curl -Ls https://raw.github.com/sferik/t/master/certs/sferik.pem)

-Then, install the gem with the medium security trust policy:

-    gem install t -P MediumSecurity

 ## Configuration
 Twitter API v1.1 requires OAuth for all of its functionality, so you'll need a registered Twitter application.
 If you've never registered a Twitter